Datamwin/Cohort-Analysis-and-Customer-Segmentation-Project/README.md

 **1. Data gathering**

-The dataset of the UK based Retailed Company can be obtained from the [UCI Machine learning repository](https://archive.ics.uci.edu/ml/datasets/online+retail)
+The dataset is from a  Retail Company and can be obtained from the [UCI Machine learning repository](https://archive.ics.uci.edu/ml/datasets/online+retail)

 **2. Exploratory Data Analysis and Data Cleaning**